-However, a higher rated version of the infamous romance, with an IMDb score of 7.6, is director Franco Zeffirelli’s 1968 Romeo and Juliet.
+However, a higher-rated version of the infamous romance, with an IMDb score of 7.6, is director Franco Zeffirelli’s 1968 Romeo and Juliet.
 The role won Olivia Hussey a Golden Globe for her portrayal of Juliet, starring alongside born and raised Londoner, Leonard Whiting.
-While the production isn’t available with any popular subscription services, you can watch on YouTube, Google Play Movies & TV and Amazon Prime Video from £2.49.
+While the production isn’t available with any popular subscription services, you can watch it on YouTube, Google Play Movies & TV and Amazon Prime Video from £2.49.

 Are you surprised to learn that West Side Story is surprisingly Shakespearean?
 The 1961 musical directed by Robert Wise and Jerome Robbins is actually inspired by Romeo and Juliet.
 The story focuses on the romance of Tony and Maria as they attempt to deal with the growing tension between two warring New York City gangs.

 The critically acclaimed movie, with an IMDb score of 7.5, became a household name and won ten Oscars and three Golden Globes upon its release.
 The movie is available to buy from YouTube, Google Play Movies & TV and Amazon Prime Video from £7.99.